 The economy fell 0.9% in the second quarter of 2022, marking the second straight quarter of decline.
 Traditionally, this is the official signal for a recession.
 As economic concerns grow, people may be looking at their employment options.
 For some, this may mean self-employment.

-In fact, a shift towards self-employment seems to already be happening—Bloomberg reports that more Americans are working for themselves now than at any time since 2008.
+In fact, a shift towards self-employment seems to be already happening—Bloomberg reports that more Americans are working for themselves now than at any time since 2008.
 Of course, if you’re considering making this jump during a recession, you’ll want to be extra cautious and make sure you have a plan.

 To help with that, we’ve put together this guide to help you make the move to freelancing or self-employment, especially during a recession.
 Ready?
 Let’s dive in.